Tholi Valapu: Production

 A few songs were shot in New Zealand.

 Soundtrack

 Music composed by Vandemataram Srinivas.
 Music released Mayuri Audio Company.

 Reception

 Ajay Bashyam of Full Hyderabad opined that the film was "just about okay" and was for "timepass".
 A critic from Cine South wrote that "Tholi Valapu is an impressive show of love in a new dimension and worth, a try".
+CV of Telugucinema.com wrote, "Director Muthyala Subbaiah has good intentions to launch his guru's son as a hero but he did not work hard to make it big.
+But for suspense building twist in the beginning itself the rest of the story couldn't sustain the tempo".